Mounting and accessing physical disks from WSL2 using wsl –mount

 Mounting VHD/VHDX virtual disks with WSL

-In addition to physical discs, you can mount virtual hard drive files (VHD/VHDX).
-First, Attach the VHD file in Windows with administrator privileges and obtain its disk number:
+In addition to physical disks, you can mount virtual hard disk files (VHD/VHDX).
+First, attach the VHD in Windows with administrator privileges and obtain its disk number:

 Write-Output "\\.\PhysicalDrive$((Mount-VHD -Path <pathToVHD> -PassThru | Get-Disk).Number)"

 With that path, proceed as with a physical disk, following the previous sections.
-You can also use –vhd when mounting the .vhdx file directly:
+You can also use `-vhd` when directly mounting the .vhdx file:

 wsl.exe --mount <path-to.vhdx> --vhd